andreinadaban/woo-simple-wishlist/readme.md

 ## Usage

-Out of the box, the plugin provides an add to wishlist and a remove from wishlist button under each product, on both archive pages and single pages.
+Out of the box, the plugin provides an add to wishlist and a remove from wishlist button under each product, on both archive and single pages.
 It also provides a new section under My Account, where the wishlist content is displayed.

+Additional functionality can be created using the available action and filter hooks, functions or by overriding the default template.

 ## Documentation